Trusted WordPress tutorials, when you need them most.

 Why Add Quicktags in Your WordPress Comment Forms?

-If you’ve ever used a word processor like Google Docs or even the old WordPress classic editor, then you’ve seen their formatting buttons, which are similar to WordPress quicktags.
+If you’ve used a word processor like Google Docs or the old WordPress Classic Editor, you’ve already seen how these formatting buttons work.

 For example, in this image, you can see that Google Docs has buttons for creating bold and italic text.